Sue Barker: Personal life

 At 17 years of age, Barker moved to California.
 In 1978, she broke off an engagement with Australian tennis player Syd Ball.
 In an interview the following year, she said: "I realised that Syd wasn't the answer.
 Underneath, I wasn't happy and I certainly wasn't ready for marriage.
 I wasn't fair to him or myself."
 After her engagement was broken off, she had a brief relationship with golfer Greg Norman.

 In 1980, Barker was temporarily blinded in her right eye after a large dog in Spain jumped up and bit her.
 She lost the sight in her eye for five hours and feared that the dog attack would force her to stop playing tennis, which she said "broke her heart".

 In 1982, Barker met singer Cliff Richard.
 Their four-month-long romance attracted considerable media attention after Richard flew to Denmark to watch her play in a tennis match and they were photographed cuddling and holding hands at Wimbledon.
 In 1988, Richard said of his former romance with Barker: "We were closer than just friends.
 She's the only person with whom I've had that sort of relationship."
-He said that one of the things which made up his mind not to marry her was when she got upset because he hadn't told her who he was seeing that day.
-Richard said: "I suddenly realised that in a marriage you don't live for yourself."
-Richard said in 2008 that he had come close to asking her to marry him.
-He said: "I seriously contemplated asking her to marry me, but in the end I realised that I didn't love her quite enough to commit the rest of my life to her."
+He said that one of the things which made up his mind not to marry her was when she got upset because he hadn't told her who he was seeing that day: "I suddenly realised that in a marriage you don't live for yourself."And in 2008, that he had come close to asking her to marry him: "I seriously contemplated asking her to marry me, but in the end I realised that I didn't love her quite enough to commit the rest of my life to her."

-In 1986 some time after Barker's romance with Richard had ended and she began a brief relationship with tennis player Stephen Shaw, Richard said that he was still a friend of Barker.
-He said: "We have a mutual respect for each other and that means a lot to me."
+In 1986 some time after Barker's romance with Richard had ended and she began a brief relationship with tennis player Stephen Shaw, Richard said that he was still a friend of Barker: "We have a mutual respect for each other and that means a lot to me."

 In 1988, Barker married landscape gardener and former policeman Lance Tankard.
 They live in the Cotswolds village of Stanton, Gloucestershire, after moving from a mansion on a 26-acre estate in Godalming, Surrey.

 In an interview in 1999, Barker said that during her tennis career she was approached by a lesbian tennis player in the locker room and touched "in a way that didn't feel right".
 Barker refused to name the female tennis player involved.

 In September 2022, Barker featured on Desert Island Discs; Her favourite chosen track was "Harry Hippie" by Bobby Womack, with her choice of book and luxury item given as All In by Billie Jean King and some New Zealand sauvignon blanc wine respectively.

-Barker's autobiography, Calling the Shots, was published in September 2022.
+Barker's autobiography Calling the Shots was published in September 2022.